fbpx

 The Levo name comes from the word Levō – verb – To Raise, Lift, Elevate, Rise

 Bret has no wine degree or family history of vineyard managers or winemakers.
 In fact, he played football in college.
-He mentions not being able to get accepted into any California Universities that offered enology and/or viticulture degrees so he decided to create his own path.
+He mentions not being accepted into any California Universities that offered enology and/or viticulture degrees, so he decided to create his own path.

 Inside the Levo tasting room, you can see some of the barrels through the glass